Upper-bound definition

 • Estimated incidence relative to the US1 (High-risk NMIBC patients unresponsive to BCG) Lower Bound Upper Bound Europe China MENA Asia (incl.

-More Definitions of Upper Bound
+More Definitions of Upper-bound

-Upper Bound has the meaning given in Exhibit 4-B, Section 6(f).
+Upper-bound has the meaning given in Exhibit 4-B, Section 6(f).
 “Vendor Service” has the meaning given in Exhibit 4-A, Section 8.2(i).
 “Weighted Score” has the meaning given in Exhibit 4-B, Section 6(e).
 “Welfare Plans” has the meaning given in Exhibit 13, Section 2.5(b).
 “Workaround Period” has the meaning given in Section 20.3(d).
 “Work Order(s)” has the meaning given in Section 1.1(b).
 AMENDED AND RESTATED MASTER PROFESSIONAL SERVICES AGREEMENT between Ascension Health and Accretive Health, Inc. EXHIBIT 2-A DEPENDENT SERVICES

-Upper Bound means, with respect to any Operating Metric, the Actual Performance for such Operating Metric that would result in a Performance Score for such Operating Metric of [**]%. g) “Balance Sheet Aggregate Weighted Score” - means, for any Facility for any Measurement Period, the sum of the Weighted Scores for each Balance Sheet Operating Metric for such Facility and such Measurement Period. h) “Income Statement Aggregate Weighted Score” - means, for any Facility for any Measurement Period, the sum of the Weighted Scores for each Income Statement Operating Metric for such Facility and such Measurement Period.
+Upper-bound means, with respect to any Operating Metric, the Actual Performance for such Operating Metric that would result in a Performance Score for such Operating Metric of [**]%. g) “Balance Sheet Aggregate Weighted Score” - means, for any Facility for any Measurement Period, the sum of the Weighted Scores for each Balance Sheet Operating Metric for such Facility and such Measurement Period. h) “Income Statement Aggregate Weighted Score” - means, for any Facility for any Measurement Period, the sum of the Weighted Scores for each Income Statement Operating Metric for such Facility and such Measurement Period.
 Example Facility - Quarterly Operating Metric Scorecard below: [**] 7.
 Timing of Calculation (a) The Operating Metrics Scorecard for each Eligible Recipient will be calculated at the end of each Measurement Period.
 For Income Statement Operating Metrics the calculation will be a rolling average effective from the first day of the applicable Eligible Recipient’s [**] Indicates that text has been omitted which is the subject of a confidential treatment request.
 The text has been separately filed with the Securities and Exchange Commission.

-Upper Bound means, for each Metric, on a Book of Business specific basis, the upper bound value set forth in Table 2.2(e) for such Metric.
+Upper-bound means, for each Metric, on a Book of Business specific basis, the upper bound value set forth in Table 2.2(e) for such Metric.
 The Upper Bound for each Metric may be [**] as described in Section 3.1.

-Related to Upper Bound
+Related to Upper-bound

 • Site boundary means that line beyond which the land or property is not owned, leased, or otherwise controlled by the licensee or registrant.

-• natural boundary means the visible high water mark, or bankfull width, of any lake, river, stream or other body of water where the presence and action of the water are so common and usual, and so long continued in all ordinary years, as to mark on the soil of the bed of the body of water a character distinct from that of its banks, in vegetation, as well as in the nature of the soil itself;
+• natural boundary means the visible high water mark of any lake, river, stream or other body of water where the presence and action of the water are so common and usual and so long continued in all ordinary years as to mark upon the soil of the bed of the lake, river, stream or other body of water a character distinct from that of the banks thereof, in respect to vegetation, as well as in respect to the nature of the soil itself;

 • ISP-Bound Traffic means Telecommunications traffic, in accordance with the FCC’s Order on Remand and Report and Order, In the Matter of Implementation of the Local Compensation Provisions in the Telecommunications Act of 1996, Intercarrier Compensation for ISP-Bound Traffic, FCC 01-131, CC Docket Nos.
 96-98, 99-68 (rel.
 April, 27, 2001) (“FCC ISP Compensation Order”), “ISP-Bound Traffic” shall mean Telecommunications traffic exchanged between CLEC and AT&T-21STATE in which the originating End User of one Party and the ISP served by the other Party are: